MCAT Exam Duration: How Long Is It?

 The total content time lasts for only 6 hours and 15 minutes, but you’re seated for a total of 7 hours and 33 minutes.

 As you can see, the MCAT is a long and arduous exam, so it’s highly recommended to spend as much time as possible preparing for it, including your stamina for the actual exam date.
+You can try free practice tests by various prep agencies such Blueprint or Princeton Review.

 This means dedicating a lot of your time to ensure you’re covering all the necessary material during your prep time.